Dept. of Transportation

 Read the full scope and budget for the project.

 Right Size Parking is undertaking a series of demonstration projects that build on the research and analysis phase of the project, transforming key findings and concepts into real-world applications.
-Demonstration projects include:
+These pilot projects are driven by stakeholder engagement and fit into one of two categories:

 We would like to thank the following partners: